core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 When present, Minimum Period indicates the minimum time, in seconds, between two consecutive notifications (whether or not the resource state has changed).
 In the absence of this parameter, the minimum period is up to the server.
 Minimum Period MUST be greater than zero otherwise the receiver MUST return a CoAP error code 4.00 "Bad Request" (or equivalent).

-A server MAY update the resource state with the last sampled value that occured during the "c.pmin" interval, after the "c.pmin" interval expires.
+A server MAY update the resource state with the last sampled value that occurred during the "c.pmin" interval, after the "c.pmin" interval expires.

-Note: Due to finite quantization effects, the time between notifications may be greater than "c.pmin" even when the sampled value changes within the "c.pmin" interval. "c.pmin" may or may not be used to drive the internal sampling process.
+Note: due to finite quantization effects, the time between notifications may be greater than "c.pmin" even when the sampled value changes within the "c.pmin" interval. "c.pmin" may or may not be used to drive the internal sampling process.

 ###Maximum Period (c.pmax) {#pmax}

-When present, Maximum Period indicates the maximum time, in seconds, between two consecutive notifications (whether or not the resource state has changed).
+When present, Maximum Period indicates the maximum time, in seconds, between two consecutive notifications (regardless of whether or not the resource state has changed).
 In the absence of this parameter, the maximum period is up to the server.
 Maximum Period MUST be greater than zero and MUST be greater than or equal to Minimum Period (if present), otherwise the receiver MUST return a CoAP error code 4.00 "Bad Request" (or equivalent).

 ###Minimum Evaluation Period (c.epmin) {#epmin}

-When present, Minimum Evaluation Period indicates the minimum time, in seconds, the client recommends to the server to wait between two consecutive evaluations of the conditions of a resource since the client has no interest in the server doing more frequent evaluations.
+When present, Minimum Evaluation Period indicates the minimum time, in seconds, the client recommends to the server to wait between two consecutive evaluations of the conditions of a resource, since the client has no interest in the server doing more frequent evaluations.
 When the value of Minimum Evaluation Period expires after the previous evaluation, the server MAY immediately perform a new evaluation.
 In the absence of this parameter, the minimum evaluation period is not defined and thus not used by the server.
 The server MAY use "c.pmin", if defined, as a guidance on the desired evaluation cadence.
 Minimum Evaluation Period MUST be greater than zero, otherwise the receiver MUST return a CoAP error code 4.00 "Bad Request" (or equivalent).

 ###Maximum Evaluation Period (c.epmax) {#epmax}